August 7, 2020

 Standing in a bathing suit, Shane's inner thoughts try to conjure up the courage to dive from a rocky cliff into raging waves among rocks over a hundred feet below.
 Apparently a summer challenge among the sisters.
 Out of nowhere, Bromfield grabs her and says it would be a shame to damage such a lovely fuselage.
 Just plane talk.
 The scene changes to the interior of the cliff-side mansion where the youngest sister, Marla English, introduces herself to Bromfield as any seductive tart might.
 She is annoying to all the characters in the film.
 Later, along with the females in the audience, she gets a glimpse of the hunk using an electric razor.
 Without a shirt.
 He never does finish shaving his chest.
 Bromfield, a real-life fitness enthusiast, does a lap in the pool and then comes out drenched.
 It is that kind of film.

 Back at “Annoyance Manor” thick-headed auntie has a bullet waiting for Bromfield but he grabs the gun from the old bat.
 He and Shane leave the mansion and head to the airport.
-He tells her the whole truth about the accident and that the monetary “contract” the tycoon offered him was a huge-Hughes forgery.
-He confesses his love for her and he charts a course to the “wedding capital” of the west.
+He tells her the whole truth about the accident and that the monetary “contract” the tycoon offered him was a huge Hughes forgery.
+He confesses his love for her and charts a course to the “wedding capital” of the West.
 Yuma, Arizona?
-Bromfield turns out to be everything contrary to auntie’s stubborn thinking and becomes the most sensible executor of the estate.
+Bromfield turns out to be everything contrary to Auntie’s stubborn thinking and becomes the most sensible executor of the estate.
 She still hates him.
 I suspect he will close off the mansion’s third floor with a separate outside entrance for the aunt.

 No comments: